Russian hybrid warfare: Baltic underwater cable sabotage

-In November 2024, amidst intensifying Russian hybrid warfare efforts in Europe, two undersea cables in the Baltic Sea were damaged in another instance of suspected Russian sabotage.
+In November 2024, amidst intensifying Russian hybrid warfare efforts in Europe, two Submarine communications cables in the Baltic Sea were damaged in another instance of suspected Russian sabotage.
 The Chinese-flagged ship Yi Peng 3 was allegedly captained by a Russian as it passed the two cables at approximately the same time as each was cut.
 The deputy head of NATO's Allied Maritime Command had earlier in the year said that Russia and other malicious actors were targeting the vulnerable and extensive piped and underwater cables connecting Europe's energy and communications networks.